Binbin Zhao

 PDF Dataset Slides

 (2022).
 UVSCAN: Detecting Third-Party Component Usage Violations in IoT Firmware.
-32nd USENIX Security Symposium (USENIX 2023), CCF-A.
+USENIX Security 2023, CCF-A.

 (2022).
 MINER: A Hybrid Data-Driven Approach for REST API Fuzzing.
-32nd USENIX Security Symposium (USENIX 2023), CCF-A.
+USENIX Security 2023, CCF-A.

 PDF Code